The Forecast Report

 1. Use rubbing alcohol on a small, hidden part of the shoe to check if it stains or bleeds on the material.

-2. Moisten a clean microfiber cloth with some rubbing alcohol and then apply it in a circular motion to the area that has the tar stain.
+2. Moisten a clean microfiber cloth with some rubbing alcohol and then apply it circularly to the area with the tar stain.

-3. Keep massaging it until the tar begins to soften and you can transfer it to the cloth.
+3. Keep massaging it until the tar softens, and you can transfer it to the cloth.

-4. If the tar is not removed, then it is necessary to use a fresh section of the cloth and repeat the process.
+4. If the tar is not removed, a fresh section of cloth must be used, and the process must be repeated.

 Method 3: WD-40